tuyentran0500/DSA/README.md

 - https://codeforces.com/blog/entry/20284
 - https://codeforces.com/blog/entry/60003
+- https://brilliant.org/wiki/linearity-of-expectation/ Gía trị kì vọng.

 **Solution zone:**
 Let's line x = k contain not more than sqrt(n) points.
 Then for each pair of points on this line (lets it be ky1 and y2) check: is there square than contains them as vertexes.
 So we should check ....
 Let's deleted all watched points and reverse points about line x = y.
 Then each line will contains not more than sqrt(n) points.
 Will solve the problem  in the same way.
 Now we should learn: how to check is some pairs of points(on one vertical line) in input.
 Let's write all of this pairs in vectors.
 Each vector (for every line ) will contain pairs that we should check on it.
 Supose, that we check it for line number k.
 Let's mark in some array u for all points with x-coordinate equal to k u_k = k, Now to check our pair y-